 Marchers will assemble at the Richmond Firehouse at 7:30 a.m. and begin the march up Route 41 to the school, where a selectman will offer remarks at about 8 a.m. followed by a wreath-laying ceremony.
 The school's marching band will play for the parade and ceremony and the third-grade singers will perform at the school.

 March begins from the village green in Ashley Falls at 8 a.m. with observances at the Clayton Road cemetery; refreshments to follow at Trinity United Methodist Church.
 In case of rain, the ceremony will be inside the church.

-Benediction, taps, firearms salute for veterans at the town and St. Joseph's cemeteries begin at 11, will include a riverside ceremony for those who died at sea; the parade steps off at 12:15 from Town Hall.
+Benediction, taps, firearms salute for veterans at the town and St. Joseph's cemeteries begin at 11, will include a riverside ceremony for those who died at sea at 10:45; the parade steps off at 12:15 from Town Hall.
 Ceremonies will also conclude at old Town Hall at 12:45 with guest and student speakers and music by the Berkshire Hills Chorus.
-Veterans who need a ride should contact 413-298-3261.

-The parade begins at 10 a.m. at the corner of Park and Main streets this year because of the construction on Spring Street.
-The procession will march from Park Street to Field Park (intersection of Routes 2 and 7), where a traditional ceremony will take place to honor our fallen veterans.
-After the ceremony, the public is invited to the American Legion Post located at 173 Water St. for refreshments.
+The parade begins at 11 a.m. at the bottom of Spring Street marches to Field Park (intersection of Routes 2 and 7), where a traditional ceremony with guest speaker Wayne Soares will take place to honor fallen veterans.

 Is your town having a parade or event not listed here?
 Let us know at firstname.lastname@example.org or post on our Facebook page.